 CCSS.MATH.CONTENT.4.MD.A.3 Apply the area and perimeter formulas for rectangles in real world and mathematical problems.

-In this lesson plan, students will learn how to compute perimeter of different polygons using multiplication and apply those skills in game-based practice problems.
+In this lesson, students will learn how to compute perimeter of different polygons using multiplication and apply those skills in game-based practice problems.
 They will then learn about different Indigenous traditional dwellings.
 The lesson ends with students contributing to and solving problems that integrate the reading on dwellings and perimeter in an online assessment.

 Device with web-browser (Chromebook, laptop or desktop computer); or iOS (iPhone/iPad) with Google Drive apps.